PREVENTION, TREATMENTS & CURES

 HIV

-With this being said, we would like to bring your attention to two medical interventions.
+With this being said, we want to bring your attention to two medical interventions.

 There are two medications approved for use as PrEP: Truvada and Descovy.

-The second one is PEP (post exposure prophylaxis).
+The second one is PEP (post-exposure prophylaxis).
 Even though PEP has been around longer than PrEP, it is not as well known or used by gay males.
-This might be because there is a limited time window that allows you to begin this regime with maximum success.
+This might be because a limited time window allows you to begin this regime with maximum success.

 “PEP is the use of antiretroviral drugs after a single high-risk event to stop HIV seroconversion.
-PEP must be started as soon as possible to be effective—and always within 72 hours of a possible exposure.”
+PEP must be started immediately to be effective—and always within 72 hours of a possible exposure.”

 If a medical provider has been exposed to HIV, PEP is the first response for treatment.
 So, it obviously works.